jpavlinic/jpavlinic/README.md

 👨‍💻 About Me

 Hi, I'm Josip Pavlinić, a passionate Java Developer with experience in front-end and back-end development.
-With hands-on work at ArisGlobal and ViveLaCar, and a Bachelor’s in Web & Mobile Computing from Rochester Institute of Technology, I’m ready to craft efficient, user-friendly solutions.
+With hands-on work at ArisGlobal and ViveLaCar, and currently pursuing a Bachelor’s in Web & Mobile Computing from Rochester Institute of Technology, I’m ready to craft efficient, user-friendly solutions.

 🔧 Skills